paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-050-national-flood-insurance.md

 <a id="section-4056"></a>
 ## § 4056.
 Implementation of program

-Following such consultation with representatives of the insurance industry as may be necessary, the Administrator shall implement the flood insurance program authorized under subchapter I of this chapter in accordance with the provisions of part A of this subchapter and, if a determination is made by him under [section 4071 of this title](./chapter-050-national-flood-insurance.md#section-4071), under part B of this subchapter.
+Following such consultation with representatives of the insurance industry as may be necessary, the Administrator shall implement the flood insurance program authorized under subchapter I in accordance with the provisions of part A of this subchapter and, if a determination is made by him under [section 4071 of this title](./chapter-050-national-flood-insurance.md#section-4071), under part B of this subchapter.

 ### Statutory Notes